-The second channel for customer acquisition is email marketing.
+The second customer acquisition method is email marketing.
 It helps target visitors who had engaged with your ecommerce store before.
 You have their email addresses and you can target them through emails.

-The third channel of customer acquisition is organic marketing.
+The third customer acquisition technique is organic marketing.
 It is completely free and long lasting.
 Organic marketing is further divided into social and search marketing.

 The fourth channel of customer acquisition is affiliate marketing.
 For startups, the best way to penetrate a competitive market is through affiliate marketing.